Sitecore-Hackathon/2023-SACC/README.md

  1. Install Sitecore XM 10.3 Using Sitecore Install Assistant.
 (We did not use a docker container) [Sitecore Experience Platform 10.3](https://dev.sitecore.net/Downloads/Sitecore_Experience_Platform/103/Sitecore_Experience_Platform_103.aspx)
  2. When installing, make sure to check the Sitecore Experience Accelerator (SXA) option.
  3. Ensure the instance is running
- 4. Use the Sitecore Installation wizard to install the [package]
+ 4. Use the Sitecore Installation wizard to install - at ./sitecore-package/SACC Hackathon.zip
  5. A free account has been added for ChatGPT.